harness/developer-hub/docs/internal-developer-portal/get-started/setup-git-integration.md

 1. Select **Azure Repo** under **Create or Select a Connector**.
 2. Click on the dropdown under **Azure Repo Connector** and select **+New Connector**.
 3. [Connect to Azure Repos](https://developer.harness.io/docs/platform/connectors/code-repositories/connect-to-a-azure-repo).
-You can as well add multiple organizations as different connectors and use it together.
+You can also add multiple organizations as different connectors and use them together.
 4. After the connection test runs, select Finish to save the connector.

 </TabItem>